-I am an Assistant Professor of Sociology at the School of Social Sciences, Singapore Management University.
+I am an Assistant Professor in the Department of Methodology at the London School of Economics.
 I completed my PhD in Sociology at the University of Pennsylvania in 2016, and a Postdoctoral Fellowship at Stanford University in 2018.

 My research interests span the study of work and organizations, family, gender, economic sociology, and emotions.
 I use qualitative methods to understand social mechanisms which may facilitate, or impede, the production of inequalities at work and in families.